UKGovernmentBEIS/inspect_ai/docs/_sandboxenv-interface.md

           PermissionError: If the user does not have permission to read from the specified path.
           IsADirectoryError: If the file is a directory.
-          SandboxReadFileLimitExceededError: If the file size
+          OutputLimitExceededError: If the file size
             exceeds the 100 MiB limit.
         """
         ...